-I begin my week by organising all of my notes and making sure that I know what lectures I had and where they are for that week – just to become extra prepared.
-The next thing that I do is get a good night’s sleep on the Sunday, just so that I feel extra prepared for that long Monday morning and also knowing what the rest of the week has in store for me.
+I begin my week by organising all my notes and making sure that I know what lecturers and where they are, that I have that week – just to become extra prepared.
+The next thing that I do is get a good night’s sleep on Sunday, just so that I feel extra prepared for that long Monday morning and knowing what the rest of the week has in store for me.
 Every morning, I make sure to stick to a strict routine.
-I wake up at the same time every morning – usually around 6:30am so that I have enough time to have an easy morning to get ready.
-I shower and make sure I’m looking semi-presentable, and then have some breakfast to give me some energy, especially with those 9am lectures.
-I go to all of my lectures, seminars, workshops and practicals just so that I get the most out of my education and to fully immerse myself in the University experience.
-After all of these classes, I usually go back to my room and compile all my notes, organise my work and make sure that my room and all of my work is tidy and in order, because a tidy workspace is a tidy mind 😊
+I wake up at the same time every morning – usually around 06:30 so that I have enough time to have an easy morning to get ready.
+I shower and make sure I’m looking... semi-presentable, and then have some breakfast to give me some energy, especially with those nine arms.
+I go to all my lectures, seminars, workshops, and practicals are just so that I get the most out of my education and to fully immerse myself in the University experience.
+Of these classes, I usually go back to my room and compile all my notes, organise my work and make sure that my room and all my work is tidy and in order because a tidy workspace is a tidy mind 😊

-Apart from attending all of my lecturers, some other things that I do to spend my time at University is just going out with friends.
+Apart from attending all my lecturers, some other things that I do at university is just going out with friends.
 My friends and I, all love to just go into each other’s flats and sit and talk.
-We watch movies and listen to music and spend a lot of time in spoons.
+We watch movies, listen to music, and spend a lot of time in spoons.
 I do love spending time with my friends, but I also love spending time myself.
-I love just sitting and relaxing in my room, listening to music and watching Netflix, just getting to be me and be more comfortable in the university environment.
-One of the best and most important parts of my week is getting to speak with my family every night, because I can unload any stress onto them and tell them about all the crazy stuff that I’ve been up to 😊
+I love just sitting and relaxing in my room, listening to music, and watching Netflix, just getting to be me and be more comfortable in the University environment.
+One of the best and most important parts of my week is getting to speak with my family every night because I can unload any stress onto them and tell them about all the crazy stuff that I’ve been up to 😊